 The Oncology Institute, Inc. (TOIIW)

 For informational purposes only.
 Not financial advice.
-Analysis by Sedat Aydin, Founder & Editor-in-Chief | AI-powered analysis.
+Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-The Oncology Institute, Inc. (TOIIW) with AI Score 56/100 (Hold).
-The Oncology Institute, Inc. provides medical oncology services in the United States, including physician services, in-house infusion and dispensary, and clinical trial management.
-Market cap: 0, Sector: Healthcare.
+The Oncology Institute, Inc. (TOIIW) trades at $0.04 with AI Score 56/100 (Grade B).
+The Oncology Institute, Inc. Market cap: $479.22M, Sector: Healthcare.

-Last analyzed: Mar 16, 2026The Oncology Institute, Inc. (TOIIW) Healthcare & Pipeline Overview
+How is this calculated? →The Oncology Institute, Inc. (TOIIW) Healthcare & Pipeline Overview

 The Oncology Institute, Inc. (TOIIW) delivers comprehensive medical oncology services in the U.S., including in-house infusion, clinical trials, and patient support.
 With a focus on outpatient care and clinical trial management, TOIIW operates within the competitive healthcare landscape, marked by a negative P/E ratio of -47.54 and a small-cap valuation.

 The Oncology Institute, Inc. (TOIIW) presents a complex investment case.
 The company's comprehensive oncology services, including in-house infusion and clinical trial management, offer potential for growth in the expanding cancer care market.
 However, TOIIW's negative P/E ratio of -47.54 and a negative profit margin of -12.1% indicate financial challenges.
 The company's low beta of 0.21 suggests lower volatility compared to the broader market.
 Key growth catalysts include expanding clinical trial services and increasing patient volume.
 Investors should closely monitor TOIIW's ability to improve profitability and manage operational costs.
-The company's small market capitalization of $0.01 billion also implies higher risk and potential for significant price fluctuations.
+The company's small market capitalization of $479.22M also implies higher risk and potential for significant price fluctuations.

 Based on FMP financials and quantitative analysis

-Key Highlights
+TOIIW Key Highlights

 - Market Cap: $0.01B indicates a small-cap company with potential for high growth but also higher risk.